East Georgia State College promotes conservation and other eco-friendly actions through:

 Recycling Task Force is now the Sustainability Committee

 The EGSC "Green Team" Recycling Task Force was created May, 2013.
 The task force has expanded its scope beyond recycling!
 The task force is now the "Sustainability Committee" and encompasses recycling, conservation and sustainable environmental practices.
-To view the works of the committee and committee membership see:
+To view the works of the committee and committee membership, visit the Sustainability Committee Page.

 Join the Green Team!